Tuesday Evening, 33°F and foggy

 ELP offers some intense prog, which is to say, stuff that may give you a headache, piss you off, tempt you to abuse the “next” button on Spotify, or possibly make you want to dig up Keith Emerson and slap him.
 But the funny thing about ELP is, you only have to get caught by one little song and the next thing you know you’re binge watching full ELP concerts on YouTube and learning to play Knife Edge on the ukulele.
 The brutal part is when you go from “I can’t skip over this Rondo shit fast enough” and “fuck, not another 10-minute drum solo” to “why isn’t there a Spotify playlist consisting only of ELP and The Nice covering Dave Brubeck?” and “Why in the everloving fuckety fuck hasn’t Fang Island covered Rondo yet?
 Someone tell them to get on it already!”

 And you find you can even forgive the kitschy horror of the “satin feel” promotional jogging shorts that went along with possibly the most embarrassing album ever recorded by ELP, or anyone else.
 (Note: I cannot take responsibility for the dry heaves you’ll get if you listen to that monstrosity.)
+But those shorts.
+Just look at those shorts.

 So what do you call it when you get held hostage by a prog rock band and addicted to, and defensive about, a critically reviled album like Pictures at an Exhibition?
 Even though you know the pasted-on lyrics for Great Gates of Kiev are just Greg Lake’s thinly veiled metaphors for his peen?